mrash/Wireguard-macOS-LinuxVM/README.md

 The above proof gives us confidence that routing is configured properly, and that traffic is being sent over Wireguard.

-### macOS Traffic Filtering with PF
-With Wireguard functioning as we want it, we don't need to solely rely on proper routing to enforce IP communications to traverse the VPN.
-That is, we can also implement a restrictive packet filtering policy with the PF firewall on the Mac laptop as well.
-This policy will only allow VPN communications with the upstream `wgserver`, and drop everything else.

-### DNS

 ## License
 This repository is released as open source software under the terms of